How Rebalancing Your “Life Portfolio” Can Help You to Achieve Financial Success After 60

 With the help of a healthy lifestyle and following the medical advances, you can anticipate a long Indian summer of life.
 Social Security, pensions, and annuities are three of the tools to use optimally to hedge against a long life and to guarantee that you won’t outlive an income.

 There are many considerations to assess before turning on these spigots of income.
 Is it just income for yourself, or is there a spouse involved?
 Is there an age difference?
 When is the best time to start taking these income streams?
 This is a good time to bring in a competent, fiduciary planner – not a sales person.

 Financial tools positioned to optimize what you want to leave to heirs would include Roth IRAs, real-estate, and brokerage accounts.
-The Roth IRAs pass on to your beneficiaries tax-free and can be set up for “stretch” distributions.
+The Roth IRAs pass on to your beneficiaries tax-free.

 Real estate and brokerage accounts currently get a “step-up” in cost basis, making them tax efficient for legacy purposes.
 Life insurance proceeds also pass on to beneficiaries’ income tax-free.

 However, depending on the size of your estate, if you personally own the policy, proceeds may be subject to federal and state estate taxes.

 The only thing you want in a vacuum is dirt!
 You have the opportunity to create a life of meaning given the constructs of whatever financial situation you are in.
 Create an awareness of what is working and what isn’t, then start taking the steps towards where you want to be.